 • collect and organize statistics, prepare annual operating strategies and year end reports

 *Please note that staff accommodation/housing is not provided for this position.

 How do I qualify?

-• You are able to work shifts, weekends and statutory holidays as per schedule.
+• You must be able to work shifts, weekends and holidays as per schedule.